chef/chef-vault/KNIFE_EXAMPLES.md

     knife encrypt delete passwords root

-### rotate secret
+### rotate keys
-Rotate the shared secret for the vault passwords and item root.
-The shared secret is that which is used for the chef encrypted data bag item
+Rotate the shared key for the vault passwords and item root.
+The shared key is that which is used for the chef encrypted data bag item

     knife encrypt rotate secret passwords root